On regular graphs equienergetic with their complements: Introduction

 where $d=(\ell-h)(\ell-h+1)$ with $\epsilon \in \{0,1\}$ for some integers $\ell, h$.

-In the next section, as an application of previous results, we consider many subfamilies of strongly regular graphs and classify all complementary equienergetic graphs within these families.
-Namely, we characterized complementary equienergetic strongly regular having integral minimum eigenvalue $s=-m$ with $m\ge 2$ (Propositions \ref{s=-2} and \ref{s=-m}), triangle-free strongly regular graphs (Proposition \ref{Tf srgs}), semiprimitive generalized Paley graphs (Proposition \ref{eqnoisocomp}) and strongly regular graphs which are uniquely determined by their spectrum (Proposition \ref{DS srg}).
+In Section 6, as an application of the results in Section 5, we consider many subfamilies of strongly regular graphs and classify all complementary equienergetic graphs within these families.
+Namely, we characterize complementary equienergetic strongly regular having integral minimum eigenvalue $s=-m$ with $m\ge 2$ (Propositions \ref{s=-2} and \ref{s=-m}), triangle-free strongly regular graphs (Proposition \ref{Tf srgs}), semiprimitive generalized Paley graphs (Proposition \ref{eqnoisocomp}) and strongly regular graphs which are uniquely determined by their spectrum (Proposition \ref{DS srg}).

-In Section 6, we give a full characterization of complementary equienergetic strongly regular graphs.
+In Section 7, we give a full characterization of complementary equienergetic strongly regular graphs.
 The block graph of an orthogonal array is a strongly regular graph with parameters

-Any strongly regular graph having these parameters is said a pseudo Latin square graph or that it has $OA(n,m)$ parameters.
+Any strongly regular graph having these parameters is said to be a pseudo Latin square graph or that it has $OA(n,m)$ parameters.
 A simple calculation shows that strongly regular graphs with $OA$ parameters are equienergetic with their complement (see Proposition~\ref{OA equien}).
 This was first proved in \cite{RPPAG}.
 The main result in the paper is the fact that the converse also holds, that is, if a strongly regular graph is complementary equienergetic then it must have $OA$ parameters.
 More precisely, by using Theorem \ref{Teo equien srg e le d}, we show that all primitive strongly regular graphs equienergetic with their complement are either conference graphs or else have $OA$ parameters.
 Finally, in Theorem \ref{Equien noisosp prim. car} we show that all strongly regular graphs equienergetic and non-isospectral with their complements have $OA$ parameters.
+As a consequence of results in previous sections and Proposition \ref{teo Ct}, we characterize all complementary equienergetic pairs of graphs of type $\mathcal{C}(1)$ (regular graphs) in the bipartite case, $\mathcal{C}(2)$ (strongly regular graphs), $\mathcal{C}(3)$ and $\mathcal{C}(5)$ in Cameron's hierarchy (the cases $\mathcal{C}(1)$ for non-bipartite graphs and $\mathcal{C}(4)$ are still open).